Deep learning of committor for ion dissociation and interpretable analysis of solvent effects using atom-centered symmetry functions: Results and discussion

-Within the $G^5$ (Na-Cl-O) descriptors, listed in Table~\ref{table:SHAP_Na-Cl-O}, index 1217 (denoted as $G^5_{1217}$) contributes the most significantly, characterized by $R_\mathrm{s}=4.0$ {\AA}, $\lambda=1$, and $\zeta=16$.
+In addition to $G^5$ (O–Na–O) descriptors, $G^5$ (Na-Cl-O) descriptors also make significant contributions to the RC.
+As listed in Table~\ref{table:SHAP_Na-Cl-O}, index 1217 (denoted as $G^5_{1217}$) contributes the most significantly, characterized by $R_\mathrm{s}=4.0$ {\AA}, $\lambda=1$, and $\zeta=16$.
 At this high angular sensitivity ($\zeta=16$), the angular component $2^{1-\zeta}(1+\cos\theta_{ijk})^{\zeta}$ decreases from unity and approaches zero near $\theta_{ijk}\approx 60^\circ$, indicating that the dominant Na–Cl–O bond angles lie within this range.
 This implies that water O atoms located in the overlapping region of the hydration shells, corresponding to $R_\mathrm{s}=4$ {\AA} separation between Na and Cl ions, slightly larger than the saddle point distance $r_\mathrm{ion}=3.6$ {\AA} of the PMF, are key contributors [see the schematic illustration in Fig.~\ref{fig:water_bridge}(b)].
 The other descriptors listed in Table~\ref{table:SHAP_Na-Cl-O} also imply similar structural features, except for index 1192.